 Convert Tetra Data to Lakehouse Tables

-To automatically create open-format Lakehouse tables (Delta Tables) from your Tetra Data, create a Tetra Data Pipeline that uses the ids-to-delta protocol.
-After you enable the pipeline, any Intermediate Data Schema (IDS) data that meets the trigger conditions you set is automatically converted into Lakehouse tables.
-You can then transform and run SQL queries on the data in the Lakehouse by using any of the following methods:
+To automatically create open-format Lakehouse tables from your data that's coming into the Tetra Data Platform (TDP), create a Tetra Data Pipeline that uses the ids-to-lakehouse protocol.
+After you enable the pipeline, any data that meets the trigger conditions you set is automatically converted into Lakehouse tables.

-After your data is converted to Lakehouse tables, you can also use Tetraflow pipelines to define and schedule data transformations in a familiar SQL language and generate custom, use case-specific Lakehouse tables that are optimized for downstream analytics applications.
+You can also use Tetraflow pipelines to define and schedule data transformations in a familiar SQL language and generate custom, use case-specific Lakehouse tables that are optimized for downstream analytics applications.

 To view Lakehouse tables after you create them, see Query SQL Tables in the TDP.

-Create an ids-to-delta Pipeline
+Create an ids-to-lakehouse Pipeline

 1. Sign in to the Tetra Data Platform (TDP).